 If something goes wrong you’re on your own to find a solution.
 If it’s resolved easily it will make you feel strong and capable.
 If not, it could make you question your abilities.

 It’s important to plan for success should things go wrong.
 And travel insurance is an important element of the plan.
 It’s a great backup if you need it but it’s even better not to need it at all.
-So, I’ll begin with tips to avoid problems in the first place and then delve into how to address problems should they arise.
+So, I’ll begin with tips to avoid travel problems in the first place and then delve into how to address them should they arise.

-To avoid problems when traveling you have to look at your trip from all angles.
+To avoid travel problems while on the road, you have to look at your trip from all angles.
 Here are a few…

 - Avoid problems at home: Leave your keys with a trusted friend, put out the garbage before leaving, unplug devices to conserve power, pay anticipated bills in advance, have someone pop by to water plants or, if your insurance policy requires, to check on your home in general.

 - Plan in advance for security when using public WiFi on the road: Sign up for a VPN service before leaving so that you can access important sites securely.
 For example, this will allow you to manage your banking online.
 I use StrongVPN.
 You can get a month’s service for about $10 or an annual plan for about $55.
 Read Travel Technology: Increase your security and reduce costs.

 - Backup important documents in the cloud: Carry your passport, travel insurance and other documents in a safe place – a money belt or pouch is a good idea.
 But you also need to have backups of your documents in case you need them.
 Our tech columnist shares how to have access to your documents while maintaining your privacy here.